Secondary-electron radiation accompanying hadronic GeV-TeV gamma-rays from supernova remnants: Introduction

 Some methods must be developed to distinguish the main production mechanism for gamma-ray emission from SNRs.
 At GeV energies two middle-aged SNRs, IC 443 and W44, show the characteristic spectral feature (often referred to as the ``pion-decay bump") uniquely identifies $\pi^{0}$-decay gamma rays and thereby high-energy proton existence \citep{ack13}.
 More direct evidence of proton-proton ($pp$) interactions should be detection of gamma-ray emission exceeding $\sim50$TeV, since the leptonic process suffers from Klein-Nishina suppression at such high energies.
 Future deep spectroscopic and morphological studies of SNRs with Cherenkov Telescope Array (CTA) and LHAASO promise a breakthrough regarding the identification of radiation mechanism \citep[e.g.,][]{aha13}.

-Here, we present another powerful method to distinguish the hadronic and leptonic models.
+Here, we present another potential method to distinguish the hadronic and leptonic models.
 In the hadronic process, the $pp$ interactions produce not only pionic gamma-rays but also secondary electrons and positrons (SEPs) from charged pion decays.
-The SEPs may compete with primary accelerated electrons and significantly contribute to the nonthermal electromagnetic radiation \citep[e.g.,][]{GAC09}.
+The SEPs may compete with primary accelerated electrons and significantly contribute to the nonthermal electromagnetic radiation \citep[e.g.,][]{GAC09, pet16}.
 The SEP synchrotron radiation may differ from that contributed by the primary accelerated electrons.
-So the detection of the synchrotron radiation by SEPs can be an alternative, and perhaps more powerful method to distinguish the mechanisms of gamma-ray emission in SNRs.
-We provide in \S 2 a new method of deriving the SEP synchrotron radiation directly by the observed gamma-ray spectrum and flux of SNRs.
-In \S 3 we apply our method to several SNRs with GeV-TeV detections, RX J1713.7-3946, IC 443 and W44. \S 4 will be the discussion on the results and the main conclusion is summarized in \S 5.
+So the detection of the synchrotron radiation by SEPs can be an alternative method to distinguish the mechanisms of gamma-ray emission in SNRs.

+Both SEPs and secondary gamma-rays are produced in $pp$ interactions, and their spectra both depend on the unknown CR spectrum and the medium density surrounding the SNR.
+However, there is a tight correlation between the SEPs' and secondary gamma-rays' spectra due to particle physics, so we can derive SEP spectrum by gamma-ray spectrum, and vise verse, avoiding knowing the uncertain CR and medium properties.
+Here we provide in \S 2 a new method of deriving the SEP distribution and hence their synchrotron radiation directly by the observed gamma-ray spectrum and flux from SNRs.
+In \S 3 we apply our method to several SNRs with GeV-TeV detections, RX J1713.7-3946, IC 443 and W44. \S 4 will be the discussion on the results, and the main conclusion is summarized in \S 5.